LaunchCodeEducation/lchs/src/chapters/functions/creating-functions.rst

 *call* our function, we need to type its name and include a list as the argument.

-At the bottom of the editor above, call our new function twice by adding these
+In the editor above, call our new function twice by adding these lines below the function body:
-lines:

 .. sourcecode:: Python